MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/changelog/index.rst

 Moving forward, MFA will:

-- Use standard Python packaging, i.e., :code:`pip install montreal-forced-aligner` or :code:`python setup.py install` from the cloned repo
+- Use standard Python packaging and be available for import in Python
-- Allow for downloading third party executables for the particular system, but also allow for picking up relevant executables that were built on the system, increasing flexibility of use
+- Rely on :xref:`conda_forge` for handling dependencies
 - Switch to using Pynini instead of Phonetisaurus for G2P purposes, which should ease distribution and installation
 - Have a :ref:`2_0_unified_cli` with subcommands for each command line function that will be available upon installation, as well as exposing the full MFA api for use in other Python scripts
 - Allow for faster bug fixes that do not require repackaging and releasing frozen binaries across all platforms

 .. _2_0_unified_cli: